dcbrwn/photospice/src/fx/README.md

 # Photospice effects

+In this folder you'll find built-in photospice effects.
+You are free to use them as an example or even as a base for your own effects!

-Effects are simple OpenGL programs ([GLSL shaders](https://www.khronos.org/registry/webgl/specs/latest/1.0/)) with a bit of information about their parameters (aka uniforms).
+Effects are simple programs called fragment (or pixel) shaders ([GLSL shaders](https://www.khronos.org/registry/webgl/specs/latest/1.0/)).
+If you are not familiar with GLSL yet, spend a bit of time [googling](https://www.google.ru/search?q=introduction+into+GLSL) and then head to [Shadertoy](http://shadertoy.com) to get some practice.

 For effect definition I use [YAML format](http://yaml.org).
 Here is basic color filter effect:

 ```yml
 # Name and description of the effect.
 Nothing special here.